What is abuse?

 Find out how to report, recognise and protect yourself and others from abuse and neglect:

 To report abuse to Kent Police, visit the Kent Police website for a number of services that you can use including a textphone service, Live Chat or a self-crime reporting option.

 PREVENT and Extremism

 We all have a responsibility to keep our county and the people in it safe.
 Extremism and radicalisation in our community are very real threats to our society and being aware is the first step.
 You can help to reduce the threat from terrorism, radicalisation and extremism by being vigilant, knowing what to report and reporting it.
 Visit the Kent County Council website for more information on how to report your concerns.

-To find out more about adult safeguarding, see our Adult Safeguarding Useful Resources page.
+To find out more about adult safeguarding, see our Adult Safeguarding Useful Resources and Making Safeguarding Personal pages.